brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 But that's not all that this particular `gulpfile.js` file does for me.
 It also:

-- Deletes the *previous* build---the "_site" folder---on each run to ensure that I'm looking at the latest-and-greatest.
+- Deletes the *previous* build --- the "_site" folder --- on each run to ensure that I'm looking at the latest-and-greatest.

 - Runs the necessary Eleventy CLI command to start up the Eleventy dev build/server process in "quiet" mode so messages aren't so frequent.